ChrstphrHll/npc_gen/students/Nolyn Viska.md

 ---
 # Nolyn Viska
 ### Description
-- Elf Wizard from Aldercrown Empire
+- Elf Wizard from Beleriand
 - 1st year Exploration student in Treskal
 - long straight strawberry blond hair that's wild, Pale Gray eyes, and Brown skin
 - Is Jovial and Political, and has Security as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes